pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"undefined-loop-variable"+OR+"W0631")

 ### [W0640](#W0640) (cell-var-from-loop)<a name="W0640"></a>
-Cell variable %s defined in loop
+Cell variable %s defined in loop.

 A variable used in a closure is defined in a loop.
 This will result in all closures using the same value for the closed-over variable.

 **:x: Incorrect code**